GreatStephen/CG2018/README.md

 * finish the basic movement control for the two modes

     One remaining problem is that the CG.html cannot be opened directly with Chrome because the **CORS** policy prevents the html from loading models locally.
 The solution I used this afternoon is to run the webpage in WebStorm, which can ignore the **CORS** policy.
 Another solution is to use a server or something like that and use a url like [http://127.0.0.1/modelResources](http://127.0.0.1/...).

+### 2018/12/17 by Jiangeng Dong

+* add a door to the scene

+    There still exist a problem with texture.

 ## TODO